itssali/steve/README.md

 **The agents are only as smart as the LLM.** GPT-3.5 works but makes occasional weird decisions.
 GPT-4 is noticeably better at multi-step planning.

 **No crafting yet.** Agents can mine and place blocks but can't craft tools.
-I'm working on it.
+We're working on it.

 **Actions are synchronous.** If a Steve is mining, it can't do anything else until done.
 Planning to add proper async execution.

 **Memory resets on restart.** Right now context only persists during a play session.
-Adding persistent memory with a vector DB soon.
+We're adding persistent memory with a vector DB.

 ## What's Next

-Things I'm adding:
+Things we're working on:
 - Crafting system so agents can make their own tools
 - Voice commands via Whisper API
 - Vector database for long-term memory